Register for Classes

 Next, visit the SIS Class Search page to find a list of the courses being offered in the upcoming semester.
 There you can filter your search using a variety of criteria, such as: School, Term, Class Title, Class Number, Level, and more.
 Keep in mind the degree details of your program as you select which courses you would like to register for.
 Courses fill early so students are encouraged to return registration materials as soon as possible.
 Registering early increases the Enrollment Office’s ability to deal with any difficulties with your registration that may arise.
 Remember that courses with prerequisite requirements can only be taken after completing the requirements or by obtaining adviser approval before you register.

 Once you have selected the courses you would like to register for and have ensured your student status, you can begin the actual registration process.
-You have two ways of registering: online registration and emailing/mailing/faxing in your registration form.
+You have two ways of registering: self-service in SIS or via an Add/Drop Request form.
 Each method has different instructions and requirements so ensure that you read the instructions of each method closely.

 Start here to register online and follow instructions.
 Remember that if you select to pay by credit card online or electronic check (bank transfer), you must enter your payment information at the same time that you register.